 We do not believe that by simply bringing computers and internet into Vietnamese orphanages we will magically help each child to be successful.
-But we do believe that with the right balance of fun and challenge, mentoring, encouragement and discipline - as well as a carefully planned curriculum and properly trained teachers, we can begin to help the children develop many of the crucial skills they are currently missing to be prepared for today's fast moving and tech-focused society.
-With each new orphanage partner, we try to ensure the orphanage leadership is interested in working with us to help work towards these goals.
+But we do believe that with the right balance of fun and challenge, mentoring, encouragement and discipline – as well as a carefully planned curriculum and properly trained teachers, we can begin to help the children develop many of the digital literacy skills they are currently missing to be better prepared for today’s fast moving and tech-focused society.

-Creative Thinking.
+Critical Thinking.
 Problem Solving.
 Time Management.
-Team Collaboration and Cooperation.
+Collaboration and Creativity.

 Because the children are already attending school through the Vietnamese public school system, the Orphan Impact program needs to complement the education they are receiving, not replace it.
 We have created an environment within the orphanage where we are inspiring an interest in learning and motivating the children to take proactive steps in preparing for their futures.

-- All projects are set-up to encourage student inquiry based learning.
+- Lessons and exercises are designed to encourage student inquiry based learning.
 Children naturally have questions about the world around them.
-But children who have been orphaned may have never had an adult in their lives to whom they can ask their questions.
-By the time they reach 12 or 13 years of age, they may have stopped inquiring altogether.
-Why inquire when you never receive an answer?
-But we know how important it is to teach kids how to think through issues, engage in discussions, and find solutions.
+We know how important it is to teach kids how to think through issues, engage in discussions, and find solutions.
 We believe that by encouraging children to ask questions and learn how to seek solutions we are equipping children to be much more prepared for their futures outside the orphanage.
-We want these kids to become life long learners!

 - 1 Lead Teacher/Trainer.
 These are salaried Orphan Impact staff who have undergone extensive training.